dquinnfrank/will-it-blend/README.md

 setup.py can do this by running it with the argument -p, such as python setup.py -p [path_to_blender_executable] .
 * Any custom modules imported by generate_image.py must be placed into [blender_version]/2.72/scripts/modules .
 This is due to the fact that blender runs its own python interpreter. setup.py can do this when the -c option is used, such as: python setup.py -c .
 This will copy all files from the folder data_generation/blender_scripts to the modules folder.
 * The OpenEXR bindings for python must be installed.
-This can be done manually by navigating to the OpenEXR-1.2.0 folder and running that module's setup.py.
-The root setup.py for this project can do it by running it with the -e option, such as: python setup.py -e .
+The OpenEXR C++ Library is a prerequisite for the bindings and must be installed on the system before running, on Debian-based Linux this can be done by running sudo apt-get install libopenexr-dev.
+The bindings and documentation can be found at: http://www.excamera.com/sphinx/articles-openexr.html .
+Running setup.py with the -e option will show instructions for Debian-based Linux, other system configurations will need to check the documentation.

 Other Information: